Rotator Cuff Tear Specialist

 First, Dr. Lewis evaluates your symptoms and medical history.
 Then, he examines your shoulder for any tenderness or signs of injury.
 He may ask you to move your arm in different directions to assess your range of motion.

 If he determines you have a rotator cuff tear, Dr. Lewis discusses the best treatment options based on your condition.
-Some rotator cuff tears heal with physical therapy and anti-inflammatory medicines.
+Some rotator cuff tears improve with physical therapy and anti-inflammatory medicines.

-If you think you may have a torn rotator cuff, call Columbus Shoulder Surgery & Sports Medicine or book an appointment online today.
+If you think you may have a torn rotator cuff, call Coastal Shoulder Surgery & Sports Medicine today!!
+Located in Tampa Bay, Largo, FL.